CiscoSecurity/tr-05-serverless-ibm-xforce-exchange/README.md

 linked with `member-of Relation`.

-Data from X-Force `report` is used to generate following CTIM entities depending on observable type.
+Data from X-Force `report` is used to generate following CTIM entities depending on the observable type.

 For `URL` and `Domain`:
    - a `Verdict` based on `report` `.result.score`